-MM from ScienCell Research Laboratories are isolated from postnatal day 2 C57BL/6 mouse brain.
-MM are cryopreserved after purification and delivered frozen.
+ROPC from ScienCell Research Laboratories are isolated from postnatal day 2 rat brain.
+ROPC are cryopreserved after purification and delivered frozen.
 Each vial contains >1 x 106 cells in 1 ml volume.
-MM are characterized by immunofluorescence with antibody to CD11b and F4/80.
-MM are negative for mycoplasma, bacteria, yeast, and fungi.
-MM are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, MM are not recommended for expanding or long-term cultures since the cells do not proliferate in regular culture.
+ROPC are characterized by immunofluorescence with antibodies specific to A2B5 and O1.
+ROPC are negative for mycoplasma, bacteria, yeast, and fungi.
+ROPC are guaranteed to further culture under the conditions provided by ScienCell Research Laboratories; however, ROPC are not recommended for expanding or long-term cultures due to limited expansion capacity.